Romchik38/CheckoutShippingComment/readme.md

 - *shipping step* a comment field is displayed for guests and customers ( with new address )
 - *shipping step* the comment displayed for existing customer address ( if it was provided earlier )
+- *address book* the comment shown in Default Addresses section
 - *admin* show the comment in Order page ( Sales => Orders => click View on any Order => check Shipping Address )

 ## Status